We have released public sustainability demands asking that every college by the end of March 2023

 Including a sustainability committee with student representation, and dedicated staff time.

 We have released these demands because we want to make it clear to colleges the progress we hope to see.
 This is not because colleges aren’t doing any sustainability work – as highlighted in our what should my college be doing, many colleges are undertaking some work.
-However, across the board the majority of colleges are yet to publicly release a target and strategy, and to commit to the appropriate governance and enablers.
+However, across the board the majority of colleges are still yet to publicly release a target and strategy, and to commit to the appropriate governance and enablers.

 Resources